SALT-NLP/DARG/README.md

 └── README.md               # Project README
 ```

-To dynamically generate new data points by interpolating their internal reasoning structures, please follow the insructions in each directory with corresponding dataset name
+To dynamically generate new data points by interpolating their internal reasoning structures, please follow the instructions in each directory corresponding to the dataset name.

 ## 📞 Contact